 Both mainstream and theoretical psychologists are aware of this layering.
 In their proposal for formally defining the sub-discipline of theoretical psychology, Slife and Williams (1997) acknowledge that "theories" have always been a part of the field.
-Theories have ranged in scope from specific models that connect variables (e.g., social support relates to human happiness) to grand theorizing by the field's luminaries, such as William James, Sigmund Freud and John Watson, many of whom were associated with the founding of particular paradigms.
-However, consistent with the current critique, these authors point out that broad theorizing has largely diminished, and the primary focus and activity of the discipline has narrowed to models tied directly to empirical data.
+Theories have ranged in scope from specific models that connect variables (e.g., social support relates to human happiness) to grand theorizing by the field's luminaries, such as William James, Sigmund Freud and John Watson.
+Consistent with the current critique, these authors point out that broad theorizing has largely diminished, and the primary focus and activity of the discipline has narrowed to models tied directly to empirical data.
 They write (p.
 118):